• Home

 Your retirement points should be current in your military records at all times.
 You can access these records the way you typically would via your unit orderly room or on your branch of military service’s official site.

-You should, at a minimum, review your service records once per year to make sure you have accurate information listed there.
-You should also maintain a physical record of your military service as a backup, just in case.
+You should, at a minimum, review your service records once per year to make sure you have accurate information listed.
+You should also maintain a hard copy of your military service as a backup, just in case.

 It’s not just that your electronic service records may be subject to errors, glitches, hacking, or other issues.
 It’s useful to have instant access to your data for both retirement purposes and for any additional benefit or application that may require it.